Science Creates and University of Bristol are turning the city into an innovation hotbed.

 The pandemic had helped create a favourable environment for venture funding, he observed, as investors were now much more comfortable hearing pitches over Zoom.

-Looking to the future himself, Destecroix meanwhile highlighted the importance of the team around him – many of whom he now had been surrounded by for some eight years.
+Looking to the future himself, Destecroix highlighted the importance of the team around him – many of whom he had been surrounded by for some eight years.
 Jokingly calling it his learning support team, he pointed to the need to balance getting a lot of work done without risking burnout.

 “If I spend an hour with my team, they have two days’ worth of work.
 The only way that I can do well and we can achieve things is with this amazing team that does all of the work and helps buffer and deliver.”